 • /etc/systemd/system/rescue.service.d/override.conf

-Adverse security effects can be prevented by setting up BIOS password protection, GRUB password protection and/or full disk encryption.
+Adverse security effects can be prevented by setting up BIOS password protection, GRUB password protection, and/or full disk encryption.

 Console lockdown

-This uses pam_access to allow members of group console to use console but restrict everyone else (except members of group console-unrestricted) from using console with ancient, unpopular login methods such as /bin/login over networks as this might be exploitable.
+This uses pam_access to allow members of group console to use the console but restrict everyone else (except members of group console-unrestricted) from using the console with ancient, unpopular login methods such as /bin/login over networks as this might be exploitable.
 (CVE-2001-0797)

 See: